Ranuka-S/SpringBootRestMVC/Readme.md

 # Spring Boot application

-This is an application created using Spring Boot (MVC, Core).
-Spring Data and Security to be added.
+This is an application created using Spring Boot (MVC, Core, Data).
+Spring Security to be added.

 ### Resources as of now:

-Customer can be accessed via (http://localhost:8989/Customers) Currently working on CRUD operations for customer.
+Customer can be accessed via (http://localhost:8989/Customers)

+Currently working on adding Security to API.